ibexa/documentation-developer/docs/migrating/common_issues.md

 ## Unknown relation type 0

 "Unknown relation type 0." error occurs only when using REST API.
-It is caused by inserting  different images into two or more XML Block Fields.
 The issue does not occur the first time article is published (upon creation).
 It only happens after the article is edited and published.